 Click here to download

-Both the 67km and 115km rides will do the big loop through Gladstone first, with the 48km ride turning off Longbush Rd at Millars Rd and going across to Ponatahi, then back towards Martinborough over the bridge at Boundary Rd.
+Both the 67km and 115km rides will do the big loop through Gladstone first, turning off Longbush Rd at Gladstone Rd.
+The 48km ride turns off Longbush Rd at Millars Rd and goes across to Ponatahi, then back towards Martinborough over the bridge at Boundary Rd.

-Drink Stations at both ends of Millars Rd
+Drink Stations are at both ends of Millars Rd.

 Click here for info on our Jerseys